EBIvariation/metadata-ws/docs/reference-sequence-import.md

 * SEQUENCE_VARIATION
 * PROCESSED_READS

-It is guaranteed that each analysis contains at most one of these three types.
+It is guaranteed that each analysis belong to at most one of these three types.
 Example XML below which is parsed into a Java object:

 ```